Jury: California health system did not abuse market power

 Attorneys who brought the antitrust lawsuit said Sutter Health, which operates 24 hospitals with more than 12,000 doctors and 16,000 nurses, struck deals with major insurance companies that discouraged patients from using lower-cost insurance and lower-cost hospitals.

+Sutter successfully countered that it did not engage in anticompetitive conduct and denied that its practices bumped up prices, saying in court papers that its deal with insurance companies amounted to a “volume discount.”

-Sutter Health Interim President and CEO James Conforti said the verdict is important not only for his company, “not only for Sutter Health, but for all healthcare providers in California.”
+Sutter Health Interim President and CEO James Conforti said the verdict is important for all healthcare providers in California.

 The decision, he said in a statement, “validates that healthcare providers, including doctors and hospitals, have a right to evaluate whether to participate in health plan networks and ensure that they don’t interfere with the ability to provide coordinated patient care and will not lead to surprise bills.”